Mahedi-Shuvro/seismic-velocity-inversion/README.md

-# 🌍 Benchmarking Deep Segmentation Networks for Seismic Velocity Inversion
+# 🌍 Seismic Velocity Inversion with Deep Segmentation Networks

-**📄 Paper Title**
+This repository contains the official implementation and benchmarking code for the paper:

-*Seismic Velocity Inversion from Shot Gathers Using Deep Segmentation Networks: Benchmarking U-Net Variants and an Optimized DeepLabV3+ Model*
+**"Seismic Velocity Inversion from Shot Gathers Using Deep Segmentation Networks: Benchmarking U-Net Variants and SeismoLabV3+ (optimized variant of DeeplabV3+" (Submitted to IEEE TGRS, 2025)**

-**🎯 Goal**
-Develop and benchmark deep learning models to reconstruct subsurface velocity maps from synthetic seismic shot gathers.

-**📌 Target Journal**
-IEEE Transactions on Geoscience and Remote Sensing (TGRS)

----

 ## 📦 Overview

-This repository benchmarks several deep segmentation architectures for seismic velocity inversion using synthetic shot gather data.
-The following models are evaluated:
+We benchmark several state-of-the-art encoder–decoder architectures for **seismic velocity inversion** which includes U-Net, U-Net++, and our optimized variant of DeepLabV3+, named **SeismoLabV3+**.

 - 🧱 **U-Net**
 - 🔁 **U-Net++**